Building E23, Room 499

-Violence Prevention & Response (VPR) is here to help anyone dealing with issues around sexual assault, intimate partner violence, and stalking at MIT.
+Violence Prevention & Response (VPR) is here to help anyone dealing with issues around sexual assault, dating or domestic violence, and stalking at MIT.
 VPR:

-If you have experienced sexual violence or sex without your consent, if you feel unsafe in your relationship, and/or if you have been stalked, the VPR Advocate is a resource JUST for you.
-This service is completely survivor-centered; the Advocate provides information to help individuals determine their own course of action.
+If you have experienced sexual violence or sex without your consent, if you feel unsafe in your relationship, and/or if you have been stalked, the VPR Advocate is a resource for you.
+The Advocate provides information to help individuals determine their own course of action.

 The VPR Advocate can help you:

-• Connect with counseling and support resources on and off campus
+- Connect with counseling and support resources on and o campus

 Contact a VPR Advocate at the 24-hour hotline: (617) 253-2300 or by email at VPRAdvocate@mit.edu.